shanasok/dockerdemo/README.md

 # Project Purpose
 A tiny demo to show how the minimum amount of configuration necessary to containerize a React project.
+Then replaced the create-react-app front page with data retrieved from api.openweathermap.org.

 # Running this project in a Docker Container
 To run this project as a containerized app run the following commands on the terminal, in the root folder of the project.